 Our courses are priced on a ‘guiding only’ basis which means you pay the exact cost price for all other expenses like hotels, mountain huts and lift passes.
 These expenses amount to about 650 euros which includes 6 nights half board accommodation in a hotel & mountain huts & lift passes.
 You could reduce this figure if you wanted to stay in a gite or camp and increase it if you want to stay in a more luxury hotel.

 - 5 full days mountain guiding with an IFMGA Mountain Guide

 - Course planning.
 A tailor made itinerary and booking of mountain huts

 - Car transport during the course

 - Valley accommodation.
 This course is based in Chamonix and a variety of accommodation options are available.
 Please see our Chamonix Accommodation Notes with overnight rates starting at C. 20 euros per night for guest house style accommodation through to 5* Hotel options.

-- Parking in Tasch and the train to Zermatt for both the clients and guides.
+- Parking in Grindlewald and the brilliant but very expensive train to Jungfraujoch!

 - Your personal mountaineering equipment – see our alpine mountaineering kit list and options for mountain equipment hire.